 - As I have mentioned before, reconsider the time of your wedding.
 Often a brunch or breakfast wedding will be considerably cheaper, as people are not as likely to drink as much, menu options are often lower and the length of time is often shorter for vendors.
 If you aren’t sold on the early day wedding (if I haven’t talked about it enough lately), think about a Friday wedding.
 These options also are lower in costs than the typical Saturday night.

 - Hire a wedding planner.
-Our job is to help you manage your budget by directing you to the right vendors that will produce the best wedding for you while keeping your within your budget.
-If you want to chat about how we can help you, send us an email.
+My job is to help you manage your budget by directing you to the right vendors that will produce the best wedding for you while keeping your within your budget.
+If you want to chat about how I can help you, send me an email.